Connect with us

 6 Customer Discovery Techniques

-There are many techniques for customer discovery that your business can use to boost your revenue, engagement or user experience with your platform, service or product.
+There are many techniques for customer discovery that your business can use to boost your revenue, engagement, or user experience with your platform, service, or product.
 Let’s have a look over these:

 Design Thinking

-Design thinking is all about seeking to understand a user or customer, challenge any assumptions and redefine problems to try and identify alternative strategies and possible solutions that might not have been apparent before.
+Design thinking is all about seeking to understand a user or customer, challenge any assumptions and redefine problems to try and identify alternative strategies and possible solutions that might not have been apparent.
 It’s a solution-based approach to solving problems, a way of working and thinking that is still a culmination of hands-on methods.

 Jobs to be Done